 The Company's ability to continue as a going concern is dependent on management's ability to raise required funding through future equity issuances and through short-term borrowing.
 The Company manages its liquidity risk by forecasting cash flows from operations and anticipating any investing and financing activities.
 Management and the Board of Directors are actively involved in the review, planning and approval of significant expenditures and commitments.
-As at December 31, 2021, the Company had a cash balance of \$11,301,793 to settle current financial liabilities of \$1,802,670.
+As at December 31, 2022, the Company had a working capital deficiency of \$1,724,103 (see Note 1).